kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 <br>

 6. Leave Step 4 and 5 as default.
 7. Select the security group you have created earlier for your instances.
+Add two custom rules to the security group port 80 (HTTP) and 8140 (TCP).
+Port 8140 is used for the master and slave synchronization.

 <br>
 <img style="float: center;" src="./screens/puppet6.png">